 2) By E-Mail from the "Contact Us" section of the website, www.Lake GenevaManorAssociation.com, to the Boat Pier Committee Chairman AND the Association Secretary.

-Names shall be placed on the list in the order received (Signed for if by Certified Letter or date & time sent if by E-Mail).
+Names shall be placed on the list by date of occupancy not purchase (can be sent via Letter or &/or E-Mail).
 Any member shall be entitled to inspect the Waiting Lists and assignments upon reasonable notice to the Chairman or by visiting the aforementioned website.
 Members are encouraged to check the Waiting List to insure that their name has been correctly placed on the Waiting Lists.
 Requests to be moved up on the Waiting List based on oral assurances will not be accepted.

 5. ELIGIBILITY TO APPLY: